-Through the City Deal programme the Council are proposing to develop a park and ride at Eurocentral to support the Strategic Economic Investment Location and encourage modal shift to lessen congestion on M8 to Glasgow/Edinburgh, improve journey times and reduce air pollution across the strategic network.
+Through the City Deal programme, the Council are proposing to develop a park and ride at Eurocentral to support the Strategic Economic Investment Location and encourage modal shift to lessen congestion on M8 to Glasgow/Edinburgh, improve journey times and reduce air pollution across the strategic network.

-In addition to this, the Pan Lanarkshire Orbital Transport Corridor proposal includes the planned East Airdrie Link Road (EALR) which will run from the hamlet of Stand, bypassing Chapelhall, to Newhouse, and seeks to create more reliable and sustainable movements within North Lanarkshire and beyond, moving through traffic from the local road network, improving journey time, reducing congestion, improving road safety and improving air quality issues which is of particular importance in the AQMA of Chapelhall.
+In addition to this, the Pan Lanarkshire Orbital Transport Corridor proposal includes the planned East Airdrie Link Road (EALR), which will run from the Hamlet of Stand bypassing Chapelhall to Newhouse.
+It seeks to create more reliable and sustainable movements within North Lanarkshire and beyond.
+This includes moving through traffic from the local road network, improving journey time, reducing congestion, improving road safety, and improving air quality issues, which is of particular importance in the AQMA of Chapelhall.